 The Ultimate Stretch Routine For Running

-To keep your body in peak condition, incorporating a comprehensive stretch routine is crucial.
-Stretching not only enhances flexibility and improves mobility but can help prevent injuries, making it an essential part of any runner’s training plan.
-We sat down with Runna, the #1 rated Running Coaching App for their favourite post-run stretches!
+To keep your body in peak condition, incorporating a comprehensive stretch routine is essential.
+Stretching not only improves flexibility and mobility, but can also help prevent injuries — making it a crucial part of any runner’s training plan.

-Coach Steph and Coach Anya from Runna share their top 3 running stretches and why it is an important part of their training routine.
+Keep reading for Runna coaches Steph and Anya’s top 3 running stretches, and why stretching is a key part of their own training routines.

 Coach Steph: